Have there been any notable recent legal developments regarding copyright in your jurisdiction, including any regulatory changes and recent case law?

 Are there any legal provisions specifically covering digital and online content?

-Section 12 of the Copyright Act explicitly excludes private copying producing of digital contentcopies of digital compilations.
+Section 12 of the Copyright Act explicitly excludes private copying of digital content.

 Section 16 of the Copyright Act provides libraries with a right, in specific situations, to digitalise works with a view to preserve such works.